GrapesJS/grapesjs/docs/api/canvas.md

 const selected = editor.getSelected();
 // Scroll smoothly (this behavior can be polyfilled) canvas.scrollTo(selected, { behavior: 'smooth' });
-// Force the scroll, even if the element is alredy visible canvas.scrollTo(selected, { force: true });
+// Force the scroll, even if the element is already visible canvas.scrollTo(selected, { force: true });
 ```